Ushindi Vickash Beni Katulanya

-Ushindi Vickash Beni Katulanya, known professionally as Vickash Beni Kat, is a Congolese born singer, songwriter, and choreographer based in Norway.
+Ushindi Vickash Beni Katulanya (born 16 October 1999), known professionally as Vickash Beni Kat, is a Congolese born singer, songwriter, and choreographer based in Norway.
 He was born in the Democratic Republic of the Congo and raised in Uganda.
 He blends Afropop, R&B, and Congolese musical influences.
 He is known for his 2025 EP Am Different and singles such as Ebiloto.

 Early life

+Vickash Beni Kat was born in Bukavu, Democratic Republic of the Congo, and raised partly in Uganda before relocating with his family to Norway.
 From a young age, he showed interest in music and dance, which later became central to his career as a singer, songwriter, choreographer, and dance instructor.

 Career

 Beni Kat began releasing music in the early 2020s.
 His extended play Am Different (2025) received coverage in regional media for its streaming performance and chart placements.

 His single Ebiloto gained popularity in Uganda.

 In addition to music, Beni Kat works as a choreographer and dance instructor in Norway.